cepthomas/MidiLib/README.md

 - Since midi files and NAudio use 1-based channel numbers, so does this application, except when used as an array index.
 - Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
 - If midi file type is `1`, all tracks are combined.
 Because.
-- `NoteEvent` is used to represent Note Off and Key After Touch messages.
+- NAudio `NoteEvent` is used to represent Note Off and Key After Touch messages.
 It is also the base class for `NoteOnEvent`.
 - Tons of styles and technical info at https://psrtutorial.com/.
 - Midi devices are limited to the ones available on your box.
-(Hint- VirtualMidiSynth).
+(Hint - VirtualMidiSynth).
 - Some midi files are sloppy with channel numbers so there are a couple of options for simple remapping.

 # Components